martonpornoi/awoo-timetracker/README.md

 ### Tools

-- **Login System**: A simple add-on by Laravel, where users can add e-mail, password, and username.
-Since the task is not built around this module, integrating SMTP servers will not happen here.
+- **Login System**: An add-on by Laravel, where users can add e-mail, password, and username.
+Since the task is not built around this module, integrating an SMTP server is not happening.

 - **Time Entries**: A form, where all users can assign date time, a project, time spent on a task, and can add description on of the task.